Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

-which do not account for the fact that we decided to test $H_0: \nu^\top c=0$ after looking at the data.

-Recalling that $M$ in \eqref{eq:tautilde} is the number of timepoints for which we compute confidence intervals, we define the confidence intervals' average coverage, average width, and average midpoint relative to the value of $\nu^\top y$, as follows:
+Suppose that we construct $M$ confidence intervals (see \eqref{eq:tautilde} for the definition of $M$), we define their coverage, average width, and average midpoint relative to the value of $\nu^\top y$, as follows: { } There is a slight abuse of notation in \eqref{eq:coverage}--\eqref{eq:skew}, since $\nu$ is a function of $\tilde\tau_m$ (see \eqref{eq:nu_def}).